dynamsoft-dwt/web-twain-package/README.md

     The installers on the Dynamsoft server are of the trial version.
 Once you have done all your testing and is ready to move on to use a full version, don't forget to do the following

-    * Copy the full version files from a full version installation (`C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 15.0\Resources\`), which you'll get with your purchased license, and paste them under `/node_modules/dwt/dist/` or upload these files to your own server.
-Uploading these files to your server is the recommended way.
+    * Copy the full version files from a full version installation (`C:\Program Files (x86)\Dynamsoft\Dynamic Web TWAIN SDK 15.0\Resources\`) which you'll get with your purchased license, and paste them under `/node_modules/dwt/dist/` if that's where you are referencing them.
+A more recommended way is to upload these files to your own server and use that absolute path.
     * Make sure you have set the correct full version `ProductKey` and `Trial Status` as well as correct `ResourcesPath` in the file **`dynamsoft.webtwain.config.js`**, which, you just copied over or uploaded to your server.

         ```javascript